ufo-github/ponyfoo/posts/2013-06-10_uncovering-the-native-dom-api.md

 # Querying the DOM #

 You might have heard of [Sizzle](http://sizzlejs.com/ "Sizzle Selector Library"), the internal library jQuery uses as a selector engine.
-I don't particularly understand the internals of Sizzle, but you might want to [take a look around](https://github.com/jquery/sizzle/blob/master/dist/sizzle.js "sizzle.js on GitHub").
+I don't particularly understand the internals of Sizzle, but you might want to [take a look around](https://github.com/jquery/sizzle/blob/master/dist/sizzle.js "sizzle.js on GitHub") their codebase.

-The important part is that, for the most part, it uses `c.querySelector` and `c.querySelectorAll`.
+For the most part, it uses `c.querySelector` and `c.querySelectorAll`.
 These methods enjoy [very good support accross browsers](http://stackoverflow.com/questions/3856294/is-queryselector-supported-by-all-browsers "Is querySelector supported by all browsers?").

 Sizzle performs optimizations such as picking whether to use `c.getElementById`, `c.getElementsByTagName`, `c.getElementsByClassName`, or one of the [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Element.querySelector "Element.querySelector - MDN") functions.
 It also fixes inconsistencies in IE8, and some other cross-browser fixes.